aFarkas/html5shiv/readme.md

 - The `shivMethods` option (overriding `document.createElement`) and the `html5.createElement` method create elements, which are not disconnected and have a parentNode (see also issue #64)
 - The cloneNode problem is currently not addressed by HTML5 Shiv.
 HTML5 elements can be dynamically created, but can't be cloned in all cases.
-- The printshiv version of HTML5 Shiv has to alter the print styles and the hole DOM for printing.
+- The printshiv version of HTML5 Shiv has to alter the print styles and the whole DOM for printing.
 In case of complex websites and or a lot of print styles this might cause performance and/or styling issues.
 A possible solution could be the [htc-branch](https://github.com/aFarkas/html5shiv/tree/iepp-htc) of HTML5 Shiv, which uses another technique to implement print styles for IE8.

 ### What about the other HTML5 element projects?

-- The orignal conception and community collaboration story of the project is descibed at [The History of the HTML5 Shiv](http://paulirish.com/2011/the-history-of-the-html5-shiv/).
+- The original conception and community collaboration story of the project is described at [The History of the HTML5 Shiv](http://paulirish.com/2011/the-history-of-the-html5-shiv/).
 - [IEPP](https://code.google.com/p/ie-print-protector), by Jon Neal, addressed the printing fault of the original `html5shiv`.
 It was merged into `html5shiv`.
 - **Shimprove**, in April 2010, patched `cloneNode` and `createElement` was later merged into `html5shiv`
 - **innerShiv**, introduced in August 2010 by JD Barlett, addressed dynamically adding new HTML5 elements into the DOM. [jQuery added support](http://blog.jquery.com/2011/11/03/jquery-1-7-released/) that made innerShiv redundant and `html5shiv` addressed the same issues as well, so the project was completed.